Lawyer for Bicycle Accident in Farmington, MO

 Who Can I Sue for My Bicycle Accident Injuries in Farmington, MO?

-Who you can seek compensation from depends on the the different aspects that surrounds your case.
-Liability is determined based on whose negligence contributed to the crash.
-In some cases there is more than one person or organization is liable, and a knowledgeable bicycle accident lawyer will investigate your case and hold each party responsible for the percentage of blame they share.
-The most common liable parties in bicycle accidents include:
+Who you can seek compensation from depends on the the different aspects that surrounds your injuries.
+Each accident is unique, and as such the liable party varies.
+In some cases there are multiple liable parties, and a dedicated bicycle accident lawyer will investigate your injuries and hold each party responsible for the percentage of blame they share.
+You may be able to seek compensation from:

-Car, truck and motorcycle drivers are the most common liable party for bicycle accidents by think they own the road and bicyclists do not.
-But the road is for everyone, and if a car, truck or motorcycle driver injures a bicyclists the rules for liability in car accidents is no different than any other crash.
-For instance, if someone injures you because they were texting and driving, they would owe you damages.
+Car, truck and motorcycle drivers can often cause bicycle accidents by not respecting bicyclists' right to share the road.
+But bicyclists are allowed to enjoy the road the same as an operator of any other vehicle, and if you are injured by a motorist the rules for liability in car accidents is no different than any other crash.
+For example, if someone hits you because they were driving under the influence, they would owe you damages.

-If your result was the result of a defective product, such as brakes, you can file a product liability claim.
-Anybody involved in the chain of distribution must ensure that products are not dangerous when used appropriately and issue recalls if a safety hazard comes to light.
-If they don't, you can seek compensation from them.
+If your result was the result of a defective product, such as carbon fork failure, you can seek a product liability claim.
+Anybody involved in the chain of distribution must ensure that products are not dangerous when used appropriately and issue recalls if a safety issue is found.
+If they fail to, you can make a claim against them.

 A Trucking or Other Commercial Company

-If a commercial driver causes your accident, your bike accident attorney may be able to prove negligence on the part of the employer.
-For example, if a trucking company hired an unqualified driver, they would be least partially liable for your injuries.
+If you are injured by a commercial driver, your bike accident attorney may be able to prove negligence on the part of the employer.
+For example, if a trucking company failed to perform a background check, they would be considered negligent.

 A Government Entity

-Governmental entities both locally and in the state or federal government are responsible for safely designing and maintaining our Farmington, MO roadways.
-If a hazard such as uneven pavement contributed to your injuries, your Farmington, MO bicycle accident lawyer can investigate if a government agency was liable.
-There are special rules for filing claims against government agencies and they have different deadlines for how long you have to file, so an attorney is vital to get maximum compensation.
+Municipal agencies both locally and in the state or federal government need to keep our Farmington, MO roadways free of unreasonable dangers.
+If a hazard such as a pothole contributed to your accident, your Farmington, MO bicycle accident lawyer may be able to find out that a government agency did not follow their own rules for maintaining safe roads.
+A claim against the government is different in many ways than filing a claim with an individual or company's insurance company, so an attorney is vital to get maximum compensation.

-In Missouri, a public transport operator may also be liable.
-According to Missouri Revised Statute §537.600, government workers who cause an accident while operating a motor vehicle are not given sovereign immunity like other public employees are in personal injury cases.
-Unfortunately, in Illinois, 745 ILCS 10/ does not allow anyone to sue a public employee in a tort case unless the harm was deliberate or the employee showed an "utter indifference" to your safety.
+In Missouri, you can make a claim against the government if a driver of public transportation injures you.
+According to Missouri Revised Statute §537.600, government workers who injure somebody while operating a motor vehicle are not granted sovereign immunity like other public employees are in personal injury cases.
+Unfortunately, in Illinois, 745 ILCS 10/ does not allow anyone to sue a public employee in a tort case unless there was "willful and wanton" misconduct.

 What Are My Farmington, MO Bicycle Accident Injuries Worth?

-How much your claim is worth depends on the severity of the injuries, how they've affected your life, your economic damages and other factors:
+How much your claim is worth depends on the severity of the injuries, how they've affected your life, your financial loss and other factors:

-- The extent of your injuries — More significant injuries lead to higher medical expenses, which you will be compensated for.
+• How serious your injuries are — More significant injuries lead to higher medical expenses, which you will be compensated for.
 Assistive devices such as wheelchairs will lead to more money than a quick trip to the emergency room.
-Was the accident severe enough to require a knee replacement?
-The lifespan for those is 15-20 years, and your Halvorsen Klote Farmington, MO bicycle accident lawyer will make sure you are not the one that has to pay for it when a new one is necessary.
+Did your injuries include a knee replacement?
+The lifespan for those is 15-20 years, and your Halvorsen Klote Farmington, MO bicycle accident lawyer will make sure a new one paid for too.

-- The impact your injuries had on your life — Your financial recovery is meant to compensate you for the physical and emotional burdens caused by your injuries, including pain and suffering and loss of enjoyment of life.
-Is it harder to play with your kids than it used to be?
-An experienced and skilled Farmington, MO bicycle accident lawyer at Halvorsen Klote will secure you compensation for those damages as well.
+• How your injuries have affected your physical and mental well-being — Personal injury settlements and verdicts are also intended to compensate you for the physical and emotional hardships caused by your injuries, including pain and suffering and loss of enjoyment of life.
+Is it painful just to get up and down the stairs?
+An experienced and knowledgeable Farmington, MO bicycle accident lawyer at Halvorsen Klote will secure you compensation for those damages as well.

-- How much time you miss from work — You will also be reimbursed for the money you were not able to earn.
-If you couldn't work because you were on bed rest for six weeks, that lost money will be part of your recovery.
+• How much time you miss from work — Any personal injury settlement will also include the paychecks you were not able to earn, even if you had sick leave.
+If you couldn't earn a living because you were on bed rest for six weeks, that lost money will be part of your recovery.

-- If your injuries result in lost earning capacity — If you were a warehouse worker who suffered a back injury in a bicycle accident in Farmington, MO and now are not able to safely lift over 35 pounds, your ability to earn a living has been seriously compromised.
-Your compensation will need to substantial enough to make sure your future is comfortable.
+• If your injuries result in lost earning potential — If you were a construction worker who suffered a back injury in a bicycle accident in Farmington, MO and a doctor orders you not to lift over 50 pounds, you need to know your future is secure after you've healed as much as possible.
+Your compensation will need to be high enough to make sure you and your family will still have the means to live a comfortable life.

-- The amount of insurance coverage available — Different insurance plans have different policy limits.
-Illinois and Missouri both require $25,000 per person for bodily injury in car accident policies, while commercial enterprises often have coverage into the millions.
-A talented lawyer for bicycle accidents can help you make an underinsured motorist claim with your own insurance company if the coverage available isn't enough to fully compensate you for your injuries.
+• The amount of insurance coverage available — Different insurance plans have different policy limits.
+A standard car insurance policy may have a $50,000 limit on bodily injury, while commercial enterprises often have coverage into the millions.
+An experienced lawyer for bicycle accidents will assist you with an underinsured motorist claim with your own insurance company if the negligent party's insurance doesn't cover all of your damages.

-- Whether you are partially at fault for your bicycle accident — Both Missouri and Illinois practice the legal doctrine of comparative negligence, meaning that you can still be reimbursed for your damages if you were partially to blame, but it will be proportionately less based on how much blame you share.
-Meaning, if your damages total $100,000 but you were 30 percent at fault, your recovery would be $70,000.
-Missouri is referred to as a "pure" comparative fault state, meaning you can file a claim even if you are responsible for the vast majority of the accident.
-Illinois is called a a "modified" comparative fault state, meaning you would be barred from recovery if more than half the accident is your fault.
+• Whether you share any of the blame for your bicycle accident — Both Missouri and Illinois practice the legal philosophy of comparative negligence, meaning that you can still get a recovery if you were partially to blame, but it will be proportionately less based on how much blame you share.
+So if your damages total $100,000 but you are responsible for 30 percent of the accident, your compensation would be reduced by $30,000.
+Missouri is considered a "pure" comparative fault state, meaning you can make a recovery even if you are 99 percent responsible.
+Illinois is a "modified" comparative fault state, meaning you would be barred from recovery if you are more than 50 percent liable.

-At Halvorsen Klote, our Farmington, MO bicycle accident lawyers work with medical and economic experts to ensure you are truly fully and fairly compensated for your damages.
-We know that influential corporations and insurance companies often resist taking accountability.
-We do what we do every day because we believe that everyone has has a right to the same knowledgeable and aggressive legal representation as wealthy organizations.
+At Halvorsen Klote, our Farmington, MO bicycle accident lawyers will know exactly how much you are owed.
+We know that powerful corporations and insurance companies often try their best to devalue your claim.
+Our practice is founded on the idea that everyone has should be able to depend on the same knowledgeable and aggressive legal representation as wealthy organizations.

 Click on the links below to see some of the other cases we take on in Farmington, MO: